-2.6 Clinical Placement Dates
+2.6 Clinical Placement Dates Placement dates

-Academic and Clinical components of the program are presented in seven to eight week blocks throughout the two years of the program.
-Clinical placement blocks are seven or eight weeks duration, but the placement itself usually lasts only six weeks.
+Academic and Clinical components of the program are presented in eight week blocks throughout the two years of the program.
+Clinical placement blocks are seven or eight weeks duration, but the placement itself usually lasts on l y s e v e n w e e k s.
 The placement will normally start on the first day of the block and the final week will provide time for completion of any extra experience to compensate for sick days, placement-related assignments, and preparation for the next academic block.
-The seven/eight week block may also allow for different start/end dates or for part-time placements (e.g. 4 days /week x 7 weeks) for the convenience of clinical facilities.
+The seven/eight week block may also allow for different start/end dates or for part-time placements (e.g. 4 days /week x 8 weeks) for the convenience of clinical facilities.

-MScPT Clinical Placement Blocks 2023-24
+MScPT Clinical Placement Blocks 2023-24 (class of 2025)